bluekitchen/btstack/port/windows-winusb/README.md

-# BTstack port for Windows Systems using the WinUSB Driver
+# BTstack Port for Windows Systems using the WinUSB Driver

 The Windows-WinUSB port uses the native run loop and WinUSB API to access a USB Bluetooth dongle.